effectivehomeoffice/effectivehomeoffice.com/README.md

 We miss to scribble and discuss together on a physical whiteboard.
 There is no good alternative for distributed teams.
 What comes next is [Miro](https://miro.com/) on an [iPad](https://www.apple.com/ipad-pro/) with an [Apple Pencil](https://www.apple.com/apple-pencil/) to draw.
-One shares the Miro board in Zoom, so that everyone has focus on the same section of the board.
+One shares the Miro board in a [video conference](#video-conferences), so that everyone puts their focus on the same section of the board.

 ## Lighting and Green Screen

-Our colleagues at [INNOQ](https://www.innoq.com/) who do professional remote trainings and online workshops use a green screen to have a clean background and soft lights for perfect illumination.
+Our colleagues at [INNOQ](https://www.innoq.com/) who give remote trainings and online workshops use a green screen to have a clean background and soft lights for perfect illumination.
 This comes from professional video game streaming, and the [Elgato Key Light Air](https://www.elgato.com/en/gaming/key-light-air) and their [Green Screen](https://www.elgato.com/en/gaming/green-screen) is the way to go.
 We already ordered them to evaluate and will give feedback here.
 Stay tuned!